mforets/mforets.github.io/exercises-boyd/main.md

 If you would like to contribute with an exercise please [send me an email](marcelo-forets.fr) and I will upload it here.
 Otherwise you can directly do it yourself, you just need a [github](https://github.com/) account (it is free).

+To actually create new content, you can do it in any text editor and save the file in .md ([Markdown](https://en.wikipedia.org/wiki/Markdown)) format.
+There exist as well several programs specially conceived to formatting in Markdown.
+On a personal note, my favorite (for MacOS) is the open-source project [MacDown](macdown.uranusjr.com/).

+If you prefer to work online, check [stack edit](https://stackedit.io).

 ## References:

 [1] Convex optimization.
 Boyd and Vandenberghe.

-[2] Additional exercies for Convex Optimization.
-Boyd and Vandenberghe.
+[2] [Additional exercies for Convex Optimization.](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook_extra_exercises.pdf) Boyd and Vandenberghe.
 Aug' 2016.